inimrod/havoc-shuffle/README.md

 ## Todo:

 1. ✅ Update `protocol` logic for `LiveShuffle`.
 Take into consideration that when minting, CIP68 ref tokens are also minted, not just user tokens.
+1. Shuffle validation - add checking of lovelace amount sent back to the vault.